 For those thinking about leveraging under-used and existing space “within” their residence, rather than opting for a detached unit, a Junior Accessory Dwelling Unit, or JADU, is a sound option.

 In California, a JADU is a separate dwelling unit of up to 500 square feet, with a separate entrance from the main residence.
 It shares central systems, contains a basic kitchen that utilizes small plug-in appliances, and a JADU may share a bathroom with the primary residence.
-JADUs repurpose existing space within the primary residence without expanding the home’s planned occupancy.
+Typically, JADUs repurpose existing space within the primary residence without expanding the home’s planned occupancy.
 At Ed Neir Construction, we always check local building codes for our clients given that regulations, conditions, and restrictions can and do vary significantly with respect to city and county jurisdictions.

 The California Department on Housing and Community Develop (HCD) is the best source for information on local ADU ordinances.
 The numbers of ADUs has grown exponentially given they provide a great solution to the problem of affordable housing.
 In 2024, it is estimated that permitted ADUs numbered over 25,000.